We don't just talk cars ... we teach how to buy them.

 By comparison, the standard TL sports a powerful 258-horsepower (it was 270-hp until 2006) 3.2 liter V6.
 And the interiors of both models are particularly impressive in the 2004 and newer models, featuring bright blue electroluminescent gauges and aluminum inlays, Bluetooth phone connectivity, steering wheel stereo controls along with optional touchscreen and voice commands, satellite radio and an excellent surround-sound system.

 And the very athletic SH-AWD model was introduced for the 2009 model year.
 Replacing the Type-S, the SH-AWD comes with an advanced all-wheel-drive system, an impressive 3.7-liter V6 good for 306 horsepower and more capable road manners.

 Frankly, nomatter what the year, the TL offers impressive performance and handling abilities.
 It's smooth and quiet yet quite capable at the same time.

-The most recent TL generation, its fourth, has been produced since the 2009 model year.
-Compared to its predecessor, this lastest version got a sportier, more angular look, additional cabin room, more power and a more compliant ride.
+The next generation, its fourth, was produced from the 2009 model year through 2014 and got a sportier, more angular look, additional cabin room, more power and a more compliant ride.
 And there have been few changes since (a six-speed automatic transmission replaced the previous five speed as well as a controversial new front grille design debuted for 2012).